Why Add Credentials

 SMS MFA

 Username and password authentication where the second factor is an SMS verification code.
-MindFort provisions a dedicated phone number automatically and reads incoming codes during assessments.| Field | Required |
+MindFort provisions a dedicated phone number and reads incoming codes during assessments.| Field | Required |

 |---|---|